-Before deploying your virtual desktops or apps to production, it is a good idea to create and test them using sandbox servers.
 The Servers screen lets you access servers in the cloud for which you have administrative rights.
-You can install, configure, and update a selected server.
-This will become the base image which will be deployed to the production environment.
+You can install applications and configure desktops on a selected server, usually a TEST server.
+This will become the base image which can be deployed to the production environment.

-This short guide will show you step by step how to:
+This short guide will show you how to:

 View Servers Screen